ZoeyX-FD/Zoey/README.md

 ===================

-before that u must have coingecko api ( im using free api coingecko )
+before that u must have coingecko api
+( im using free api coingecko )

 must have twitter account , add cookie too , u can check .env.example and then copy changes to .env

 to get cookie , you can check on folder agent-twitter-client

- im use diffrent provider ( deepseek, mistral , openai, openrouter ,gemini or cohere ) if uhave just 1 provider , is ok , provider like cohere , gemini , mistral is free
+ im use diffrent provider ( deepseek, mistral , openai, openrouter ,gemini or cohere ) if uhave just 1 provider , is ok , provider like cohere , gemini , mistral are free

 add your provider api key on .env too